Welcome to Carnets de route

 If you need to go to the hospital emergency room

+Go there directly.
 All hospitals must accept people covered by the IFHPInterim Federal Health Program .

 If you would like to go to a clinic or CLSCLocal community service centre or receive a specialized service

-Call ahead to check whether the clinic accepts the IFHPInterim Federal Health Program .
-Some CLSCLocal community service centre and a small minority of clinics accept the IFHPInterim Federal Health Program .
+Call ahead to check whether the clinic accepts the IFHPInterim Federal Health Program , since few clinics accept it.

 Once you arrive